-Why Custom Orthotics are better for your Feet and your Posture
+Why Custom Orthotics are Better for Your Feet & Your Posture

 When our feet or ankles become sore, we are quick to purchase a generic or major store brand arch support insert.
 This arch support inserts works for a bit because it only offers support for one of three foot arches.